jonathan-kofman/tactical-forge-website/src/assets/branding-tips.md

-# Zephyr Defense Branding & Content Tips
+# Nexaris Defense Branding & Content Tips

 ## Logo
 - Use a bold, modern wordmark or emblem with a defense/technology motif